-And it is on the "heaven" side of the equation where we should be asking the questions.
+Jesus speaks of the fiery place where there is weeping and gnashing of teeth for all eternity.
+Eternal judgment and damnation should not be the controversial or questionable side of the equation.
+It is on the "heaven" side of the equation where we should be asking the questions.
 I am a poor, miserable sinner who deserves both temporal and eternal punishment.
-The unbreakable Law of God says that I deserve to be punished here and for all eternity.
+The unbreakable Law of God says that I deserve to be punished right here, right now and for all eternity.

 What Jesus explains in these parables is why you and I can have hope.
 We ask the question, "Why does God care about what we think, feel, or do in this life?
 Why does God care - even to the point of sending His own Son to suffer and die at the hands of evil men?"
 And that was no accident.
 That was the plan.
 That was the plan God announced to Adam.
 The Messiah would crush the head of Satan, and in doing so, He would bruise His heal.
 The victory would not be without cost.
+And without that victory, we would be subject to the unbreakable Law of God.